karan-modh-5/Kashword/README.md

 - `length` : Set the default password length.
 - `start_from` : Specify the starting position in the hash.
 - `algorithm` : Define the default hashing algorithm (e.g., SHA256, SHA512).
+- `plaintext_prefix` : Prefix to add before hashing
+- `plaintext_suffix` : Suffix to add before hashing
+- `after_hash_masking_prefix` : Define prefix strings that will be inserted into the final Kashword output
+- `after_hash_masking_suffix` : Define suffix strings that will be inserted into the final Kashword output
 - `loading_time` : Customize the time delay for visual effects.

 #### *Note:* we always recommend you to use Kashword python script if not possible then use the Kashword website.
 Other options are also safe and reliable, but the python script gives you more control and flexibility over the password generation process.